For RAD Participants- 2015

 - If applicable, IRB approval notice of parent study

-- Proof of CITI training for all key personnel (please see the above table for CITI training requirements)
+- Proof of CITI training for all key personnel (please see the below table for CITI training requirements)

 For more information about how to submit your research project, please visit the following links on our website.